ripSquid/styrdokument/pm/eng/pm_for_iterativa_klubben.md

 ## 2 Organisation

 The ITerative Club is led by the committee's chairperson, known as root, and a deputy chairperson, known as sudo, they are both responsible for the committee's activities.
 They are approved by the chapter meeting.

+ITerative Club's budget is managed by the Bureaucracy Senator.
+Approved by the chapter meeting.

 Other committee board members are elected according to the committee's regulations.